Lohn/lumen-api-starter/readme.md

 [![Build Status](https://travis-ci.org/Lohn/lumen-api-starter.svg?branch=master)](https://travis-ci.org/lohn/lumen-api-starter)

+This starter kit was wonderfully made by [Max](https://github.com/mstaack) (Thanks, Max!).
+But he froze the repo, so I forked it to keep it updated.
+Any problems, please fill a ticket or make a PR.

 # Notes
 - Comes with make & route command for all your needs
 - Uses jwt token alternative **paseto**.
 Read [Paseto](https://github.com/paragonie/paseto)